Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/jotform_INS.md

    i.
 Select API Key

    ii.
 Provide a name for the authorization profile.

    iii.
+Edit the "Authorization Filed" from api_key to apiKey for "Field Key".

+   iv.
+Use https://api.jotform.com/form/[your-form-id-here] as the "Authorization Check URL" and replace [your-form-id-here] with the appropriate form ID.

+   v.
 Save Authorization Profile.

- 5. Click Enable.
+ 6. Click Enable.